DaanDeMeyer/reproc/README.md

 ## Gotcha's

-- (POSIX) On POSIX a parent process is required to wait on a child process (using `reproc_wait`) that has exited before all resources related to that process can be released by the kernel.
+- (POSIX) On POSIX a parent process is required to wait on a child process (using `reproc_stop`) that has exited before all resources related to that process can be released by the kernel.
 If the parent doesn't wait on a child process after it exits, the child process becomes a [zombie process](https://en.wikipedia.org/wiki/Zombie_process).

-- While `reproc_terminate` allows the child process to perform cleanup it is up to the child process to correctly clean up after itself. reproc only sends a termination signal to the child process.
+- While `REPROC_TERMINATE` allows the child process to perform cleanup it is up to the child process to correctly clean up after itself. reproc only sends a termination signal to the child process.
 The child process itself is responsible for cleaning up its own child processes and other resources.

-- When using `reproc_kill` the child process does not receive a chance to perform cleanup which could result in resources being leaked.
+- When using `REPROC_KILL` the child process does not receive a chance to perform cleanup which could result in resources being leaked.
 Chief among these leaks is that the child process will not be able to stop its own child processes.
-Always let a child process exit normally or try to stop it with `reproc_terminate` before calling `reproc_kill`.
+Always let a child process exit normally or try to stop it with `REPROC_TERMINATE` before calling `REPROC_KILL`.

-- (Windows) `reproc_kill` is not guaranteed to kill a child process on Windows.
+- (Windows) `REPROC_KILL` is not guaranteed to kill a child process on Windows.
   For more information, read the Remarks section in the documentation of the `TerminateProcess` function that reproc uses to kill child processes on Windows.

-- (Windows) Immediately stopping a process (using either `reproc_terminate` or `reproc_kill`) after starting it on Windows might result in an error window with error code `0xc0000142` popping up.
+- (Windows) Immediately stopping a process (using either `REPROC_TERMINATE` or `REPROC_KILL`) after starting it on Windows might result in an error window with error code `0xc0000142` popping up.
 The error code indicates that the process was terminated before it was fully initialized.
 This problem shouldn't pop up with normal use of the library since most of the time you'll want to read/write to the process or wait until it exits normally.

-  If someone runs into this problem, reproc's tests mitigate it by waiting a few milliseconds using `reproc_wait` before terminating the child process.
+  If someone runs into this problem, reproc's tests mitigate it by sleeping a few milliseconds before terminating the child process.

 - File descriptors/handles created by reproc can leak to child processes not spawned by reproc if the application is multithreaded.
 This is not the case on